alisa-vvv/push_swap-multitester/README.md

     ./multitest.sh
 ```

-3. When you use the script for the first time, it will prompt you to enter the directory of your push_swap:
+3. When you use the script for the first time, it will prompt you to enter the path to the directory of your push_swap:

 ```
     Enter push_swap path: ~/